sahithucsd25/Recipe-Rating-Analysis/README.md

 <iframe src="assets/rating-missing-year-hist.html" width=800 height=600 frameBorder=0></iframe>

 We conducted a permutation test to analyze the missingness of 'rating' based on 'n_ingredients' using the total variation distance statistic.
 The p-value was 0.0.
 Thus, we conclude that the 'rating' column's missingness is likely dependent on the year from the 'submitted' column.
 Again, this has little effect on our question.

+## Hypothesis Testing
+Question (Restated): Do recipes with higher-than-average sugar content have higher ratings?

+**Null Hypothesis**: Recipes with higher-than-average sugar content have the same average rating as the average rating of all recipes in the dataset.
+**Alternative Hypothesis**: Recipes with higher-than-average sugar content have a higher average rating than the average rating of all recipes in the dataset.

+We chose the mean rating as our test statistic and a 0.05 significance level.
+Moreover, we chose to restrict the dataset to the bottom 97th percentile of values in the 'sugar' column to exclude unreasonably high values.
+After repeatedly sampling portions of the dataset, calculating the average rating of the sample, and comparing our observed statistic to the simulated statistics, our resulting p-value was 0.01.
+Below is a plot of the simulated and observed test statistics (red bar).

+<iframe src="assets/test-stat-distribution.html" width=800 height=600 frameBorder=0></iframe>

+Thus, we reject the null hypothesis and conclude that recipes with higher-than-average sugar content have a higher average rating than the average rating of all recipes in the dataset.